SuenHongYap/NYP-IT3312-AI-Technologies-Assignment/README.md

 Part 4 – AI Services

 Google Cloud Vision API provides a set of services for analyzing images.
 Here are some examples:
+1. Label Detection
+2. Text Detection
+3. Document Text Detection
+4. Facial Detection
+5. Landmark Detection
+6. Logo Detection
+7. Image Properties

+Propose an application that uses one, two or three services to solve a problem relating to CV:
+1. You do not need to build a working prototype
+2. For each service you use, show your workings of the API (e.g. issuing request and processing response) in a Jupyter notebook
+3. Describe any background research, challenges and assumptions in a Microsoft Word document